Engineering and Public Works Approved Products

 Vendors that submit complete applications will be held in a queue until such time that the program is started back up again.

-The timeline for this review may include the rest of 2017.
+The timeline for this review may be extended to early 2020.

 Product Review Request

 To apply to have a product considered for the APL, complete and submit a Product Review Request Form.
 Before submitting the request, make sure that all of the supporting documents are included – only complete submissions can be considered.
 Note that any interested party can submit a request – manufacturers, sales representatives, consultants, contractors, City staff, etc.

 Once a Product Review Request has been received, the Product Review Process can begin.
 The application is reviewed by the Material Review Committee.
 There are two possible review paths:

 - A Product Review is used when a person or group submits an application hoping to have the product included on the Approved Products List for general use.

 - A Product Awareness review is used when a person or group submits an application to share information about a product for specialized use.

 The following links provide detailed information about the product review process:

 Product Review Process Flow Chart